enochloy/GBTM/README.md

 ### Notes on Implementation

 - Assumes no static or time-varying covariates.
-- For censored normal distribution, assumes a small fixed variance (e.g., 0.05).
+- For censored normal distribution, assumes a small fixed variance (e.g. 0.05).

 ---

-## 📦 3.
-Class Attributes
+## 3. Class Attributes

 After `.fit()` is called, the following attributes are available: